* EU ministers meet after earlier talks fail

 * New law could impose losses on big savers of sickly banks

 * France demands leeway, Germany wants strict rules

 By John O'Donnell and Robin Emmott

-after all-night negotiations last weekend broke down with Paris
+all-night negotiations in Luxembourg last weekend that broke

-They are divided over how much leeway governments should
+France and Germany are split over how much leeway

-have when applying new EU rules stipulating that bank
+governments should have when applying EU rules that set out how

 shareholders, bondholders and depositors with more than 100,000